TCattd/HTMX-API-WP/README.md

 ## Why?

-Because HTMX is awesome and WordPress is awesome.
+Because HTMX is awesome and WordPress is awesome (when used properly).
 So, why not?

 I'm using this in production in a few projects and it's working great, stable and ready to use.
 So I decided to share it with the world.